Jet Set Willy: Bugs

-Upon release, the game could not be completed due to several bugs.
+Upon release, the ZX Spectrum version could not be completed due to several bugs.
 Although four completely unrelated issues, they became known collectively as "The Attic Bug".
-After entering The Attic screen, various rooms would undergo corruption for all subsequent playthroughs, including all monsters disappearing from The Chapel screen, and other screens triggering a game over.
+After the player entered The Attic screen, various rooms would undergo corruption for all subsequent playthroughs, including all monsters disappearing from The Chapel screen, and other screens triggering a game over.
 This was caused by an error in the path of an arrow in The Attic, resulting in the sprite traveling past the end of the Spectrum's video memory and overwriting crucial game data.
 Initially Software Projects attempted to pass this bug off as an intentional feature to make the game more difficult, claiming that the rooms in question were filled with poison gas, but they later rescinded this claim and issued a set of POKEs to correct the flaws.

 Despite these bugs, Ross Holman and Cameron Else won the competition that Software Projects had set for completion of Jet Set Willy and provided Software Projects with a set of bug fixes.
 Software Projects then hired Cameron Else to port both Manic Miner and Jet Set Willy to the MSX.